-This section considers the graph models for capturing simultaneous-transmissions constraints and HN to facilitate algorithmic design.
+This section presents graph models for capturing simultaneous-transmissions constraints and HN to facilitate algorithmic design.
 Links in the network are mapped to vertexes, and links that interfere or interact with each other are related through edges in the graph.

 Subsection A provides an example to illustrate the shortcomings of power control with minimum transmit powers.
 Subsections B, C, and D present the components in our graph models.
-Specifically, subsection B considers the physicalcollision constraints due to the receiver's inability to decode its signal when the powers received from other transmitting sources are large (i.e., small SIR).
+Specifically, Subsection B considers the physicalcollision constraints due to the receiver's inability to decode its signal when the powers received from other transmitting sources are large (i.e., small SIR).
 They form the basis of a link-interference graph.
 Subsection C considers the protocolcollision-prevention constraints imposed by carrier sensing of 802.11 against simultaneous transmissions.
 They form the basis of a protocol-collision-prevention graph.
 Subsection D defines the "ideal" carrier-sensing operation.
 They form the basis of an ideal protocol-collision-prevention graph.
-Subsection E defines HN and EN in a formal manner in terms of the differences between the 802.11 protocol-collision- prevention graph in subsection C and the ideal protocol- collision-prevention graph in subsection D. Finally, subsection F introduces a metric for performance evaluation purposes.
+Subsection E defines HN and EN in a formal manner in terms of the differences between the 802.11 protocol-collisionprevention graph in Subsection C and the ideal protocolcollision-prevention graph in Subsection D. Finally, Subsection F introduces a metric for performance evaluation purposes.